 - Poplar Distributed Configuration Library

-PopDist provides a set of APIs which are used to make applications ready for distributed execution.
+PopDist provides an API to make applications ready for distributed execution.
 Command line parameters passed to PopRun are exposed and can be used to distribute the input/output data or other parts of the applications.
-PopDist is also bundled with the Poplar SDK.
+PopDist is bundled with the Poplar SDK.

 The Graphcore software tools and libraries for graph programming on IPUs.
 Enables the programmer to write a single program that defines the graph to be executed on the IPU devices and the controlling code that runs on the host.
 The device code is compiled and loaded onto the IPUs ready for execution.

 The component of Poplar that compiles graph programs for the IPU.
 This is run implicitly when a Poplar program is executed.

 The run-time component of Poplar that provides support for running graph programs on the IPU.

 Poplar translates a framework program into code that runs on IPUs.
 Each process using a single version of Poplar/the SDK is a Poplar instance.
 For a program that would need to run on 4 GCDs, there would be 4 Poplar instances, one per GCD.

 The package of software development tools for the Graphcore IPU.
 It includes: